Thizh/univote/README.md

-# Univote Student Management System
+# Univote Student Voting System

 Welcome to Univote, a comprehensive student management system designed to streamline administrative tasks and enhance the learning experience.
 This guide will help you set up both the frontend and backend components of the project.